yanyan666666/Miniproject1-RimpalYan/GitTutorialPart2.md

 | `git push [variable name] main`     | This command sends the committed changes of master branch to your remote repository. |
 | `git push [variable name] [branch]` |           This command sends the branch commits to your remote repository.           |
 | `git push –all [variable name]`     |             This command pushes all branches to your remote repository.              |

+Detailed description of the command `git push` can be found [here](https://git-scm.com/docs/git-push).

 ### 9. git pull